 If you’ve just finished up a year of college and are looking to do something fun and productive during your vacation, why not sign up for one of our summer student volunteer opportunities?

-There are plenty of unforgettable volunteer opportunities for college students, particularly those interested in engaging with high-impact organizations working toward a cause they are passionate about.
+There are plenty of unforgettable volunteer opportunities for college students, particularly if you’re interested in making an impact with an organisation that works towards causes that you’re passionate about.

-Volunteering not only allows you to give back, it is an opportunity to learn from others.
-It is also an avenue through which you can try and understand the challenges faced by people, animals, and the environment, while learning new skills and tapping into networks that will help you professionally.
+And, volunteering not only allows you to get involved in meaningful work, it’s also an opportunity to learn from others.
+It gives you the chance to broaden your understanding of the challenges faced by communities, animals, and natural environments abroad, while learning new skills and tapping into networks that will build on your future employability.

 International student volunteer opportunities are a unique way to get out of your comfort zone and learn about development issues facing communities and environments around the world.

 Be part of a team working towards achieving the United Nations Sustainable Development Goals (UN SDGs) while travelling abroad during your break.